Skip to contentSkip to footer

 Troubleshooting extensions

 Some extensions might prevent Polypane from launching correctly or cause it to crash.
-If you cant uninstall these extensions though the manager, the extension can be removed manually by following the next steps:
+If you can't uninstall these extensions though the manager, the extension can be removed manually by following the next steps:

 First, close Polypane fully.
 Then open the following directory: